femou1/pb-handbooks/pbst_handbook.md

 We band together as a team, together we are an unstoppable force.

 **🛡️Peace through Strength!**
-`Last Update:`27th October - Minor Update
+`Last Update:`26th November - Added new rule under "PET Patrol Support Section"

 <div align="center"><h1>General Reminders</h1></div>